-The 6U SuperBlade is also a leading density optimised server which provides additional resource savings in electrically-active data centre footprint.
+The 6U SuperBlade is also a leading density optimised server which provides additional resource savings in electrically-active data center footprint.

-Also on display, Supermicro RSD is based on Intel Rack Scale Design (Intel RSD), which is an industry-aligned data centre architecture built on open standards.
+Also on display, Supermicro RSD is based on Intel Rack Scale Design (Intel RSD), which is an industry-aligned data center architecture built on open standards.

 Supermicro RSD manages racks of disaggregated servers, storage, and networking with industry-standard Redfish Restful APIs that remain consistent across different vendors and multiple server generations.

-Supermicro RSD 2.1 supports high performance, high density, and disaggregated NVMe storage for dramatically improved data centre efficiency, increased utilisation and lower costs.
+Supermicro RSD 2.1 supports high performance, high density, and disaggregated NVMe storage for dramatically improved data center efficiency, increased utilisation and lower costs.

 Delivering high performance and efficiency in a 2U 4-node design, the Supermicro BigTwin system supports the full range of Intel Xeon Scalable processors, fully exploits all the memory channels with a maximum of 24 DIMMs per node, and offers options for all-flash NVMe or hybrid NVMe/SAS3 drive bays.